Loading

 7.3 Privacy and Confidentiality

-• It is required or authorised by law, including to a lawyer for advice about a disclosure
+The APS may however disclose a Whistleblower’s identity if it is required or authorised by law, including to a lawyer for advice about a disclosure.

-The APS will ensure that any relevant records are stored security and accessed only by those authorised to do so for the bone fide purpose for discharging their responsibilities under this policy.
+The APS will ensure that all files and records created during an investigation are stored securely and accessed only by those authorised to do so for the bone fide purpose of discharging their responsibilities under this Policy.
+Unauthorised release of information contained in a Whistleblower’s report or connected with an investigation will be regarded as a breach of this Policy.

-Reporting individuals must also ensure confidentiality is maintained and refrain from discussing the matter with anyone else.
+Whistleblowers must also ensure confidentiality is maintained and refrain from discussing the matter with anyone who is not an eligible recipient.
 This includes informing commercial media and social media.
-This ensures that protections for can be maintained.
+This ensures that protections can be maintained.

 8. Investigation